mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 	Adding APT sources
 	</span></font>

-	To install the OpenEnclaveSDK packages and its dependencies, we'll first need to add the necessary repos to the **package manager APT**.
+	To install the Open Enclave SDK packages and its dependencies, we'll first need to add the necessary repos to the **package manager APT**.

 	Use the following commands to configure the Intel and Microsoft Azure APT repositories for downloading and installing Intel SGX and Open Enclave: